bobeff/programming-math-science/README.md

 * [The Fundamentals of Control Theory](https://engineeringmedia.com/books) by *Brian Douglas*

 * [The Nature of Code](https://natureofcode.com) a book about how can we capture the unpredictable evolutionary and emergent properties of nature in software by *Daniel Shiffman*

-* [The Scientist and Engineer's Guide to Digital Signal Processing](http://www.dspguide.com) by *Steven W. Smith, Ph.D.*

 ## Other lists